35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 ## Zero Carbon Growth

-Amongst the policies supporting the AAAP, Policy 3.6.1 requires the scheme to result in 'zero carbon growth':
+Amongst the policies supporting the AAAP, policy at 3.6.1 requires the scheme to result in 'zero carbon growth':

 *"The development will be designed to result in zero carbon growth, that is, no net growth in carbon dioxide emissions despite an increase in the number of dwellings.
 This will require buildings which are highly energy efficient."*